divbyzero/EvolvKit/README.md

 You may want to use a value from your allocation without blocking the execution of your application.
 If this is true, you can subscribe to a value and apply any actions as a result of it asynchronously.

-1. Subscribe to a value from Ascend.
+1. Subscribe to a value from Evolv.
 ```swift
 client.subscribe(<key_for_value>, <default_value>, value -> {
 Your code...